 BIOSOLIDS The recovery of biosolids also presents a savings in energy costs, especially if we can reuse the soil amendment locally, cutting down on energy costs and carbon emissions to haul the product hundreds of miles away to what were formerly landfills.
 As the dried organic matter that is settled out of the treatment process, biosolids can be recycled and used as an alternative to chemicals and applied to improve and maintain productive soils and stimulate plant growth.
-The MWRD produces approximately 145,000 tons of biosolids annually, and 98 percent of all biosolids products are beneficially reused.
+The MWRD produces approximately 145,000 tons of biosolids annually, and 99 percent of all biosolids products are beneficially reused.
 The MWRD's composted biosolids and air-dried biosolids meet the USEPA's Exceptional Quality (EQ) standard.
 The MWRD makes the EQ Compost available to the public and has provided biosolids to area golf courses, parks and athletic fields for decades.
 The savings from transportation costs through distribution of biosolids has allowed us to supply this beneficial compost for free.
 NUTRIENTS Recovering nutrients like phosphorus and nitrogen can make them available for reuse while protecting our waterways from contamination.
 In 2016, our Stickney WRP opened the world's largest nutrient recovery facility that helps protect waterways by removing phosphorus previously released into the waterways.
 The facility recovers phosphorus and ammonia in the form of a slow-release, environmentally friendly fertilizer.
-We also utilize a nitrogen removal system at our Egan WRP that lowers the plant's carbon footprint through a deammonification process.
-In addition, we are researching the sustainability of growing algae in a "vertical revolving" fashion to recover nutrients; this reduces the footprint to grow an equivalent algae biomass in a surface pond and simplifies the harvesting process. \
+The MWRD is committed to meeting new phosphorus discharge requirements at our three major plants and developing a phosphorus assessment and reduction plan to identify unnatural plant or algae growth that could be caused by phosphorus in the Chicago Area Waterway System.
+In addition, we are researching the sustainability of growing algae in a "vertical revolving" fashion to recover nutrients; this reduces the footprint to grow an equivalent algae biomass in a surface pond and simplifies the harvesting process.